nammoooo/Diversity/README.md

 [Women in Technology (WiT)](https://wit-ace.com/about/) - India Forum focuses on increasing women's participation in STEM.

-[Wonder Women Tech (WWT)](https://wonderwomentech.com/) - A nonprofit organization and ecosystem that produces programming and national and international conferences that highlight, educate, and celebrate women and the underrepresented in STEAM industries innovation and entrepreneurialism.
+[Wonder Women Tech (WWT)](https://wonderwomentech.com/) - A nonprofit organization and ecosystem that produces programming and national & international conferences that highlight, educate, and celebrate women and the underrepresented in STEAM industries innovation and entrepreneurialism.